alvierahman90/otfm-python/readme.md

 Run `test.sh`.
 A `diff` is run on the actual output against what should have come out according to the spec.
+There should be no output if everything is working as expected.